WIKA-Group/magento2-azure-ad-b2c-sso/README.md

 ![image](doc/Settings.png)

 ### Autologin after registration in B2C
 The first time a customer is registrating on the shop, the redirect after the registration takes them back to the shop.
 But the shop doesn't know that the user is logged in.
 For this scenario, a GET parameter can be used to automatically redirect the user to the login again.
 As the customer is already logged in in B2C, no input is required and a redirect will lead back to the shop, but now the customer will also be logged in to the shop.

 ![image](doc/AutologinSettings.png)

 ### Log out from Azure B2C
 In the admin backend, you can enable logout from Azure B2C after the customer has logged out from Magento.
 The observer for the `customer_logout_after` event will check if the logout from Azure B2C is enabled and will redirect to the logout URI from Azure B2C.

+## Call authorize with referer
+By default the authorize controller will read the referer from the request header, store it in the session and redirect back to it in the callback controller.

+You can pass a referer as GET parameter to customize the redirect:
+`<your-domain>/azureb2c/login/authorize?referer=<your-customer-referer-uri>`

 ## Events